Decarbonising helicopters

 Airbus Helicopters is involved in a variety of research projects that aim to reduce helicopters' CO2 emissions.
 A key example is the European Union’s Clean Sky and Clean Aviation programmes.

-• Clean Sky 2: Working with 40 partners in 13 European countries, Airbus Helicopters has developed the high-speed helicopter demonstrator Racer, which aims to optimise the blend of speed, cost-efficiency and mission performance.
+• Clean Sky 2: Working with 40 partners in 13 European countries, Airbus Helicopters has developed the high-speed helicopter demonstrator Racer, which aims to have the best trade-off between speed, cost-efficiency and mission performance.
 The current helicopter product range could also benefit from the testing of the Racer’s innovative eco-mode feature – using one or two engines depending on the flight phase – and which could account for an additional 15% reduction in CO2 emissions.

 • Clean Aviation: The Clean Aviation Joint Undertaking is the European Union’s leading research and innovation programme for transforming aviation towards a sustainable and climate-neutral future.
 Airbus Helicopters participates in three Clean Aviation projects aiming to mature key electrification technologies for the aviation sector, in particular hybrid-electric techno bricks for helicopters.

-• National research programmes have also been launched in France and Germany that aim to investigate and deploy the use of alternative fuels, as well as pave the way towards hybridisation and electrification technologies, which would contribute to reducing helicopter CO2 emissions.
+• Multiple national research programmes have also been launched in France and Germany that aim to investigate and deploy the use of alternative fuels, as well as pave the way towards hybridisation and electrification technologies, which would contribute to reducing helicopter CO2 emissions.

 Decarbonisation drivers for helicopters